Doctoral Coaching

 Questions?

-Please contact me for more information.
+Please contact me with questions or for more information.

-- Clarifying research questions
+- Developing and clarifying research questions

 - Strengthening epistemological and theoretical grounding